What are the signs that your business needs ERP?

 Essentially, on-premises ERP means that the system is deployed and hosted locally on your own servers.
 This means that you have more control over the system, and any sensitive data contained within it is safely on-site.

-However, having your ERP in-house will require you to have dedicated IT personnel to take care of its maintenance.
+However, having your ERP in-house will require you to have dedicated personnel to take care of its maintenance.
 You will also need to supply the hardware and servers needed on top of the fees for the software itself, making this typically the more expensive option.

 A cloud-based ERP implementation means that deployment and hosting are handled by your ERP provider or by another third party.